 Lighthouse also has a strong focus on servicing the needs of the micro & small to medium size business community, as well as attending to the needs of private individuals.
 We aim to provide assistance to the best of our abilities and expertise and we quite often take on work that others feel is not worthy of their time.

-Mr Ian Hosking, a founder of Lighthouse, has more than forty years’ experience in the Customs and freight forwarding field.
-He views Lighthouse as not merely a service provider to the company’s customers, rather he sees Lighthouse as a business partner whose aim is to add value to the business of the company’s customers.
+Mr Ian Hosking, a founder of Lighthouse, has more than forty years’ experience in the customs and international freight field.
+He views Lighthouse as not merely a service provider to the company’s customers, rather he sees Lighthouse as a business partner whose aim is to add value to the business of the customers of Lighthouse.
 The businesses of Lighthouse’s customers are as important to the management and staff of Lighthouse as they are to the management and staff of those customers.
 His view is that Lighthouse can only be successful if its clients are successful.

-During his career, Mr Hosking has also contributed to the industry by serving several terms on the board of management of the Customs Agents Institute of Australia (“CAIA”), a predecessor professional body to todays Customs Brokers and Forwarders Council of Australia (“CBFCA”).
+During his career, Mr Hosking has also contributed to the industry by serving several terms on the board of management of the Customs Agents Institute of Australia (“CAIA”), a predecessor professional body to the Customs Brokers and Forwarders Council of Australia (“CBFCA”) (on 1 July 2020 the CBFCA merged with the Australian Federation of International Forwarders (“AFIF”) to form a new body titled the International Forwarders & Customs Brokers Association of Australia (“IFCBAA”).
 Primarily involved in educational matters, Mr Hosking served a term as Education Director for the NSW Division of the CAIA.
 It was during this term that the current systems of national educational and licencing examination standards for Customs brokers were developed and introduced, with the co-operation of the then Australian Customs Service (now the Australian Border Force).
 Mr Hosking worked on the committee responsible for setting up the national standards, as well as working on subsequent committees established to set and review national examination papers, and to mark the papers after each examination.

-Mr Hosking currently holds the status of “Fellow” in the CBFCA, the second highest status that can be awarded to members of the CBFCA (the highest being Life Membership, awarded to only a few individuals in the history of the CBFCA and its preceding organisations).
+Mr Hosking currently holds the status of “Fellow” in the IFCBAA, the second highest status that can be awarded to members of the IFCBAA (the highest being Life Membership, awarded to only a few individuals in the history of the IFCBAA and its preceding organisations).

 © Copyright Lighthouse Agencies Pty Ltd – All rights reserved.